pacopink/redis-cluster-docker/README.md

+###ATTENTON: In this branch, add password 'ericsdad' to all redis instances, so you need to add '-a ericsdad' in redis-cli

 Use docker to build a redis cluster with 6 instances for testing The 6 instances are divided into 3 shards, 1 master- 1 slave per shard, so that HA can be achived.